 Back from the Brink Policy Goals

-- Renouncing the option of using nuclear weapons first
+- Renounce the option of using nuclear weapons first

-- Ending the sole, unchecked authority of any U.S. president to launch a nuclear attack
+- End the sole, unchecked authority of any U.S. president to launch a nuclear attack

-- Taking U.S. nuclear weapons off hair-trigger alert
+- Take U.S. nuclear weapons off hair-trigger alert

-- Cancelling the plan to replace its entire nuclear arsenal with enhanced weapons
+- Cancel the plan to replace its entire nuclear arsenal with enhanced weapons

-- Actively pursuing a verifiable agreement among nuclear-armed states to eliminate their nuclear arsenals
+- Actively pursue a verifiable agreement among nuclear-armed states to eliminate their nuclear arsenals

 The Doomsday Clock